 Gold Frankincense & Myrrh is a new breed rising; an all-female Beautycore band comprised of a trio of sisters, commonly referred to as GFM.
 Hailing from Jacksonville, Florida, GFM infuses positive, youthful energy into traditional metal styling.
-They have introduced a new genre to the music word by the name of Beautycore which is a mix of hard rock and metalcore, played exclusively by women, and have coined the phrase “we are a new breed rising” from their song Graveyard of Identities.
+They have introduced a new genre to the music world by the name of Beautycore which is a mix of hard rock and metalcore, played exclusively by women, and have coined the phrase “we are a new breed rising” from their song Graveyard of Identities.
 The group began touring in 2014.
-Since then, GFM has been sought out for both Christian and general market events, playing festivals such as Rock the Tarmac, Kingdom Bound, A Not So Silent Night, traditional venues and the Axes and Anchors Cruise.
+Since then, GFM has been sought out for both Christian and general market tours, festivals, and the Axes and Anchors Cruise.
 GFM was a part of the Summer RockFest Tour 2017 with Seventh Day Slumber, Random Hero, Scarlet White, and The Protest.
 GFM is currently slated for Summer Rock Fest Tour 2018, Rock Fest 2018 (Cadott, WI), and Loud and Proud Festival in Germany 2018.

 GFM's current full-length album, "Identity Crisis" is available on all digital download websites including: iTunes, Spotify, Google Music, etc.